 Location: South Goa, India

 Rising high above the river Chapora, the fort was originally named Shahpura and was built by Adil Shah.
-Today the ruined fort has become a popular tourist attraction and is one of the popular places to visit in Goa, especially owing its popularity to the movie 'Dil Chahta Hai'.
+Today the ruined fort has become a popular tourist attraction and is one of the popular forts in Goa, especially owing its popularity to the movie 'Dil Chahta Hai'.

 The fort is a good 10-minute climb away and can be challenging to reach.
-However, the main attraction of the fort lies in the spectacular view it offers of the nearby Vagator Beach as well as the Arabian sea, especially at dusk.
+However, the main attraction of this tourist spot lies in the spectacular view it offers of the nearby Vagator Beach as well as the Arabian sea, especially at dusk.

 Location: Bardez, North Goa

-Adorned with Palm trees and beautiful wooden cabins, Palolem beach is a beautiful and serene beach and one of the worthy places to visit in South Goa.
+Adorned with Palm trees and beautiful wooden cabins, Palolem beach is a beautiful and serene beach and one of the best places to visit in Goa.